 Scholarships & Grants Available to Nursing Students

 It's no secret that a college education in America is expensive, especially when you are continuing your education in the field of nursing.
 For most, funding their education is not easy.
 In order to ease the financial burden, students can apply for scholarships.
-There are a variety of scholarships available for nursing students - whether they are working on an Associate's Degree, Bachelor's Degree, or Master's Degree.
+To those that qualify there are a variety of scholarships available for nursing students - whether they are working on an Associate's Degree, Bachelor's Degree, or Master's Degree.

 The field of healthcare is continuously changing and progressing.
 Nurses must be able to keep up with the changes in order to maintain excellence in their profession.
 Nurses are committed to providing a level of quality patient care which comes with the willingness to continue to learn.
 Continuing education (CE) allows for nurses to uphold a necessary level of confidence and competence while working with patients.